wdporter/i-am-that-vuepress/4-real-world-is-beyond-the-mind/readme.md

 **Q:**&ensp;What do you mean by holes?
 And how to find them?

 **M:**&ensp;Look at the net and its many contradictions.
 You do and undo at every step.
 You want peace, love and happiness — and work hard to create pain, hatred and war.
-You want longevity — and overeat, you want friendship — and exploit.
+You want longevity — and overeat; you want friendship — and exploit.
 See your net as made of such contradictions and remove them; your very seeing them will make them go.

 **Q:**&ensp;Since my seeing the contradiction makes it go, is there no causal link between my seeing and its going?